MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/User/assistant.md

 ## Prerequisites

 To use the assistant, your admin must enable and configure the Dynamics 365 Sales Insights feature.
-For information, see [https://docs.microsoft.com/en-us/dynamics365/ai/sales/intro-admin-guide-sales-insights](https://docs.microsoft.com/en-us/dynamics365/ai/sales/intro-admin-guide-sales-insights).
+For information, see [Introduction to administering Sales Insights features](https://docs.microsoft.com/dynamics365/ai/sales/intro-admin-guide-sales-insights).

-For more information on how to use the assistant when yo're running your app in a web browser, see [Use the assistant to guide customer communications](https://docs.microsoft.com/dynamics365/ai/sales/assistant).
+For more information on how to use the assistant when you're running your app in a web browser, see [Use the assistant to guide customer communications](https://docs.microsoft.com/dynamics365/ai/sales/assistant).

 ## Use the assistant